 It is with great importance that reports and monitored instances are followed up by the Headteacher and Governing lead.

-If incidents are identified as bullying, incidents should be reported to the Head teacher and logged in the Incident Log (Head teacher's office).
+If incidents are identified as bullying, incidents should be logged using CPOMS of which reports are sent direct to the Head teacher.
+All staff members have access to CPOMS and appropriate DSLs are also informed in the process.